autopaideia/flextype/README.md

     <div class="MyElement js-flextype">Hello</div>
     ```

 2. In CSS set the percentage of the `.js-flextype` element's width you want the font size to be on the [CSS custom property](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) `--flextype`.
-For instance, if you want the font size to be `18px` when the element is `500px` wide and to scale up and down from there at a 1:1 ratio, you would use the percentage `3.6%`.
+For instance, if you want the font size to be `18px` when the element is `500px` wide and to scale linearly at that ratio, you would use the percentage `3.6%`.

     ```css
     .MyElement {